pydvlpr/gtest-bazel-template/README.md

 ### Run specific tests on their own.

-After the build of the test program we are able to run the test cases.
+As written above it is possible to find an run all tests cases automatically.

+For an output in more detail one needs to run the specific test programm on its own.

 ```
 -> % bazel-bin/tests/test